• Home |

 Cost and Availability

-During the COVID-19 pandemic ammo panic, where you couldn’t sniff out a 9mm or .45 ACP round without the aid a bloodhound, most shooters could still get their hands on 10mm Auto.
+During the COVID-19 pandemic ammo panic, when you couldn’t sniff out a 9mm or .45 ACP round without the aid of a bloodhound, most shooters could still get their hands on 10mm Auto.
 If you want a panic-resistant cartridge, 10mm Auto could be your go-to.

-Since the .44 Magnum’s release, other more powerful cartridges have been developed.
-However, the .44 Magnum is still a heavy-duty, hard-hitting cartridge.
+Since the .44 Magnum’s release, several other more powerful cartridges have been developed.
+However, the .44 Magnum remains a heavy-duty, hard-hitting cartridge.

 Recoil

 This is a magnum cartridge.
 Magnum cartridges produce serious energy, and with serious energy comes serious recoil.
-Even strong, experienced shooters can have a hard time controlling the recoil from a .44 Magnum.
+Even strong, experienced shooters can have a hard time controlling the recoil of a .44 Magnum.

 Power and Penetration